DazedNConfused-/PRolice/readme.md

 # 🚨 Compiling PRolice using `cargo`

 **PRolice** is written in Rust.
-Compiling the application for usage in the host platform is as easy as using plain-old `cargo build`:
+Compiling the application for usage in the host platform is as easy as using `cargo build`:

 ```bash
 cargo build --release